Insurance in Suriname 2025: A Guide to Health, Auto & Property

 • Retirement Savings

-Auto Insurance (Seguro Automotor): Third-party liability insurance is mandatory.
-Most providers offer policies ranging from basic liability to comprehensive (todo riesgo) coverage.
+• Auto Insurance (Seguro Automotor): Third-party liability is mandatory.
+Policies typically range from basic liability (contra terceros) to comprehensive plans (terceros completo) and all-risk coverage (todo riesgo con franquicia).

-Home Insurance (Seguro de Hogar): Protects against risks like fire, theft, and civil liability.
-Policies are highly customizable.
+• Home Insurance (Seguro de Hogar): Protects against risks like fire, theft, and civil liability.
+Policies are highly customizable, allowing you to add coverage for electronics, glass, and more.

-Workers’ Compensation (ART – Aseguradora de Riesgos del Trabajo): Mandatory for all employers, ART covers medical expenses and lost wages resulting from workplace accidents or occupational diseases.
+• Workers’ Compensation (ART – Aseguradora de Riesgos del Trabajo): Mandatory for all employers.
+ART covers all medical expenses, disability payments, and lost wages resulting from workplace accidents or occupational diseases.

 Argentina’s healthcare system is divided into three main pillars: